U.N. sued in U.S. court over Haiti's cholera epidemic

 Ban launched a $2.2 billion initiative in December 2012 to stamp out cholera over the next decade in Haiti.

-Ban's spokesman Martin Nesirky said in February that the world body advised representatives of the cholera victims that "the claims are not receivable pursuant to Section 29 of the Convention on the Privileges and Immunities."
+Ban's spokesman Martin Nesirky said in February of this year that the world body advised the representatives of the cholera victims that "the claims are not receivable pursuant to Section 29 of the Convention on the Privileges and Immunities."

 The IJDH said at the time it was disappointed by the U.N. decision and would pursue the case in court.